 Your request will be handled under different regulations depending on the kind of information you ask for, for example the:

-- General Data Protection Regulations (GDPR) or equivalent UK legislation - if you ask for information an organisation holds about you
+- view information about General Data Protection Regulations (GDPR) or equivalent UK legislation - if you ask for information an organisation holds about you

-- Environmental Information Regulations (EIR) - if you ask for environmental information.
+- view information about Environmental Information Regulations (EIR) - if you ask for environmental information.